 Smiles repeatedly tries to have Tintin killed but after the young reporter turns the tables on him Smiles flees Chicago for Redskin City and Tintin spends most of the rest of the adventure trying to bring him to justice.
 He returns to Chicago in time for a showdown with the rest of the mobsters.

 For many years Tintin in America

 was the earliest adventure available in English and it shows.

 Aside from Tintin and Snowy there are no other familiar characters, the plot (and research) is near nonexistant, and Snowy still talks (admittedly only on one page).

 - Americans Are Cowboys: Once Tintin leaves Chicago and its mobsters, pretty much every American he encounters in the countryside is a cowboy or some other kind of frontiersman.
 Somewhat justified, as the cowboy era was not long dead.
-The trope is Played With in the same book, however: A city is built overnight in an area that used to be pretty Wild West.
+The trope is Played With in the same book, however: A Boom Town is built overnight in an area that used to be pretty Wild West.
 The next morning, Tintin finds himself the only person in the city still wearing his cowboy outfit, and receives a chiding from a police officer who tells him to put on something proper.

 - Animal Wrongs Group: An elderly woman on a train pulls the lever because she saw a puma attack a deer and insists the conductor intervene.
 She ends up inadvertently saving Tintin's live since he was Chained to a Railway at the time.